-The work of Katrina Andry probes the power structures of race-based stereotypes For her exhibition at the Halsey Institute, Andry will explore the stereotypes that engender gentrification.
+The work of Katrina Andry probes the power structures of race-based stereotypes.
+For her exhibition at the Halsey Institute, Andry will explore the stereotypes that engender gentrification.
 Using printmaking and installation, she creates visceral images that beckon viewers to examine their own preconceived notions of society.
-As Charleston's neighborhoods are Katrina Andry, "Mammy Complex: Unfit Momrapidly changing in multifarious ways, this ues Make for Fit Nannies", 201 exhibition will provide a springboard for community-wide conversations on gentrifiwell as a new wallpaper installation.
-Katrina Andry: Over there and here is me and cation.
-Andry's work explores the negative effects of stereotypes on the lives of Black me is supported in part by SC Humanities people and how these stereotypes give rise and The Henry and Sylvia Yaschik Foundato biased laws and ideologi
+As Charleston's neighborhoods are rapidly changing in multifarious ways, this exhibition will provide a springboard for community-wide conversations on gentrification.
+Andry's work explores the negative effects of stereotypes on the lives of Black people and how these stereotypes give rise biased laws and idealogies